 - Cañar: A Year in the Highlands of Ecuador

 Here are the details of each of these top Ecuador retirement books.
 Have you read one of these?
 I hope you’ll share your thoughts in the comment section below!

-This book is one of the highest rated Kindle books about Ecuador.
-The reviews rate the book as a “must read” for expats planning a move to Cuenca.
 The book covers: Our Story, Great Expectations and Altitude Adjustment, Culturally Speaking, 101 Questions Answered, Conclusion and Resources.

 Written by David Campbell, the book address things that he learned as a new expat in Cuenca.
 He covers what they did right and wrong.

 Readers comment that the book gives “an insider’s view of Cuenca, Ecuador that would be helpful for anyone planning to move there.”
 Another readers commented that this book confirmed what he already knew about Cuenca.

 3 + 4.
 Expats in Ecuador: Life in Cuenca Second Edition

 They address common issues for new expats and recommend an open mind when arriving in Cuenca.